Joint Replacement: When Medicine and Physical Therapy Aren’t Enough

 Imagine that you can’t run, walk or even stand without experiencing pain in your knees.
 Maybe your hips hurt so bad it’s all you can do to get out of bed in the morning.
 Millions of Americans experience varying degrees of joint pain due to arthritis or injury, but if you’re one of them, it doesn’t mean you have to sit out life on the sidelines.

 Physicians such as Karim Elsharkawy, M.D., an orthopedic surgeon at Texas Center for Joint Replacement, a Texas Health Physicians Group practice, work every day to get North Texans back on their feet through a combination of therapy, medications and, in the more advanced cases, surgery.
 Elsharkawy sees patients in different stages of joint pain, from those with occasional flare-ups to others needing total joint-replacement surgery.

-According to the American Academy of Orthopaedic Surgeons, close to 1 million Americans received total joint replacements in 2014.
+According to the American Academy of Orthopaedic Surgeons, more than 1 million Americans received total joint replacements in 2014.
 And the demand for hip and knee replacements is expected to increase exponentially.
 By 2030, it is estimated that 635,000 total hip-replacement procedures will be performed and 1.28 million total knee-replacement procedures.
 Although hip and knee replacements are the most common, other joints such as the wrist, elbow, shoulder and ankle can be replaced as well.

-Hohman said patients should be in the best physical and mental shape possible before heading into surgery to limit potential complications, such as blood clots and infections, and to limit extended recovery periods.
-Overweight patients should try to control their weight and improve their nutrition because they are often malnourished.
+Elsharkawy also notes that patients should be in the best physical and mental shape possible before heading into surgery to limit potential complications, such as blood clots and infections, and to minimize extended recovery periods.
+Patients who are overweight should try to control their weight and improve their nutrition because they are often malnourished.
 This can have negative implications on postoperative healing.
-Patients with diabetes should aim to control their blood sugar levels for at least six months.
-Finally, patients should ask their doctors any questions about potential limitations and not expect more than the surgery can reasonably deliver.
+Patients with diabetes should aim to control their blood sugar levels for at least six months prior to surgery.